 The NSC estimates that of the average 375 fatalities that have occurred in each of the last five Labor Day holidays, 37% of them have involved drivers impaired by alcohol.

 Florida is part of the national “Drive Sober or Get Pulled Over” campaign, and police will once again be stepping up their presence, including both on our roads and even in our waters.
 However, this will not stop all drunk drivers, and it’s best to be sure you are constantly on the lookout for those who you think may be intoxicated while driving and avoid them at all costs.
 And as always, never drink and drive.

-When you are injured in a car accident by a drunk driver, call a Tampa Bay car accident lawyer to begin reviewing your options for pursuing compensation.
+When you are injured in a car accident by a drunk driver, call a Clearwater car accident lawyer to begin reviewing your options for pursuing compensation.
 Attorney Bryan Caulfield Esq. has earned several distinctions, including recognition from Super Lawyers, a perfect 10.0 Superb rating from Avvo, and Board Certification in Personal Injury Trial Law by The Florida State Bar.

 Call Bryan Caulfield Esq. today at 727.308.6060and request a free consultation for legal representation assistance!